javanuris/socket-card-game/README.md

 - Maximum number of players: 2
 - Players must choose the same type of game.
 - You need to restart the application if you want to play the game again.
-- The data is reset after restarting the game.
+- The data is reset after restarting the application.
 ## Key design decisions made:
 - 3-layer architecture.
 - CardGame interface is used for the pattern Factory Method.